-There are many benefits to installing a visitor management system in your organisation.
-One of the features that can have the greatest benefit is automatic notifications.
-They not only add several benefits but those benefits have a positive impact on many people.
-Visitors, reception staff, general staff and couriers will all benefit fromautomatic notifications.
+Notifications not only add several benefits but those benefits have a positive impact on many people.
+Visitors, reception staff, general staff and couriers will all benefit from automatic notifications.

 For organisations looking to operate an unattended reception area, automatic notifications are essential.
 Without a visitor management system like Welcm general staff members are often required to greet visitors.
 Generally this would be on the basis of who is closest to the door when a visitor arrives.

 Studies show that interruptions like this cost around 15-25 minutes of lost productivity.
 A visitor management system can act as a gate-keeper.
 That helps ensure the only person who is interupted bya visitor is the host.
 Customised messages can also be provided to the visitor so they know what they should do after signing in.

 Check out our product development roadmap to see what Welcm has in store

 A visitor will either sign themselves in on an iPad or a member of the reception staff will sign them in.
 This means collecting the visitors details and who their host is.
 The iPad, or of course the reception staff, can then issue instructions to the visitor.
 At the same time a notification is sent to the host via one of the available formats (e.g. email, Slack etc).
 The notification will inform the host of the arrival, provide the visitor details and a photo to help them recognise their guest.

 In the case of deliveries the process is very similar.
 A courier will register their delivery on the iPad or with the reception team.
 A notification will then be sent to the addressee to inform them a package has arrived.
 The notification will also tell them whether a signature is required or not.